 Hopefully, you will never require a probate litigator as they are usually only called in when things get heated.
 In addition to negotiating family disputes, probate litigators can be helpful when lawsuits are filed against decedents' estates.

 A Living Will, also known as a Healthcare Power of Attorney or Healthcare Proxy, is another important estate-planning tip for single retirees.
-Unlike a will, a Living Will takes affect during the lifetime of the grantor should the grantor become physically incapacitated and require life support.
-You can designated a person, or persons, who will make healthcare decisions for you based on your specific wishes should the need arise.
+Unlike a Will, a Living Will takes effect during the lifetime of the grantor should the grantor become physically incapacitated and require life support.
+You can designate a person, or persons, who will make healthcare decisions for you based on your specific wishes should the need arise.
 Normally, a spouse would make these decisions; however, single retirees need to plan for this event should it happen.

-No one likes to think about making burial arrangements much less making their own.
+No one likes to think about making burial arrangements, let alone planning their own.
 However, this is becoming more common because parents do not want to burden their children with the grief and cost of making funeral arrangements.
 Again, spouses usually make these decisions because they know their mate better than anyone else does and know their wishes.
 Some people leave detailed notes as to what they want for their funeral.
 However, single retirees can make, and pay, for all funeral arrangements as part of their estate planning.

 Here are the recommended actions:

 Estate planning strategies vary depending on individual circumstances.
 To learn more, view these estate planning checklist tips for single retirees including having a Will, deciding on a power of attorney, considering a Living Will, and making burial arrangements.